felis/USB_Host_Shield_2.0/README.md

 * <b>Kristian Lauszus, TKJ Electronics</b> - <kristianl@tkjelectronics.com>
 	* Developer of the BTD, SPP, PS3, Wii, and Xbox libraries

+# How to include the library

+First download the library by clicking on the following link: <https://github.com/felis/USB_Host_Shield_2.0/archive/master.zip>.

+Then uncompress the zip folder and rename the directory to "USB\_Host\_Shield\_20", as any special characters are not supported by the Arduino IDE.

+Now open up the Arduino IDE and open "File>Preferences".
+There you will see the location of your sketchbook.
+Open that directory and create a directory called "libraries" inside that directory.
+Now move the "USB\_Host\_Shield\_20" directory to the "libraries" directory.

+The final structure should look like this:

+* Arduino/
+	* libraries/
+		* USB\_Host\_Shield\_20/

+Now quit the Arduino IDE and reopen it.

+Now you should be able to go open all the examples codes by navigating to "File>Examples>USB\_Host\_Shield\_20" and then select the example you will like to open.

+For more information visit the following site: <http://arduino.cc/en/Guide/Libraries>.

 # How to use the library

 ### Arduino ADK